• Skip to primary navigation

 Step-by-Step Instructions

-1. Heat the oil in a large stock pot to medium-high heat.
+1. Heat oil in a large stock pot to medium-high heat.

-2. Add the popcorn kernels and place the lid on top.
+2. Add popcorn kernels; place lid on top.

-3. Allow the popcorn to pop until popping slows, shaking the pan perodically.
-Remove from the heat.
+3. Allow popcorn to pop until popping slows, shaking the pan perodically.
+Remove from heat.

-4. Once the popcorn completely stops popping, remove the lid.
+4. Once the popcorn completely stops popping, remove lid.

-5. Slowly pour about a quarter of the butter over the popcorn (if using) and sprinkle with salt; shake the pot so it coats the popcorn.
+5. Slowly pour about a quarter of the butter over the popcorn (if using) and sprinkle with salt.

-6. Do this again, about 4 or 5 times so the popcorn is evenly coated with butter and salt.
+6. Shake the pot so it coats the popcorn; do this again, about 4 or 5 times so the popcorn is evenly coated with butter and salt.

 7. Serve immediately.